t-data-h/tdh-mgr/README.md

 =======================

-  TDH is a custom hadoop distribution based on Apache Hadoop and related Apache components, Hive, HBase, and Spark.
-This was created initially for development work using these components natively on a linux dev host, rather than virtualized, as a pseudo-distributed cluster (1 node as master and worker).
-This evolved into cloud based multi-node clusters that were easy to stand up and did not require a vendor specific implementation.
+  TDH is a custom hadoop distribution based on Apache Hadoop and related Apache components such as Hive, HBase, and Spark.
+This was initially created to serve as a local development environment running natively on a linux host, rather than virtualized, as a pseudo-distributed cluster (1 node as master and worker).
+This evolved into creating a cloud based multi-node cluster using Ansible.

   The *tdh-mgr* project provides a set of management scripts for starting and stopping various components and obtaining their status across multiple nodes.
-The scripts are fairly simple and require no agents and rely on SSH host keys for running remote status commands.
+The scripts are fairly simple and require no agents relying on SSH host keys for running remote commands.

   TDH has been adapted as a multi-node distribution that can run on virtual instances.
 A separate project, *tdh-gcp*, provides a framework